Ronald116/Data-Analysis-Projects/Maven_Global_Electronics_Retailer/README.md

 - Link insights to actionable recommendations for management and executives.

-*Example takeaway:*
-*“Customer repeat purchase rate is highest in APAC, suggesting that targeted loyalty programs or upselling campaigns could further increase revenue in that region.”*

 **Overall Objective**
 ***This project seeks to bridge data insights with business decisions, providing a clear, actionable understanding of global electronics retail operations from multiple perspectives: strategic (executives), operational (managers), and analytical (analyst).***